zcash/zcash/doc/security-warnings.md

 - Determine which notes you own by observing cache side-channel information leakage from the incremental witnesses as they are updated with new notes.

+- Determine which notes you own by observing the trial decryption process of each note ciphertext on the blockchain.

 You should ensure no other users have the ability to execute code (even unprivileged) on the hardware your `zcashd` process runs on until these vulnerabilities are fully analyzed and fixed.